Glossary

 The standard deviation and the geometric standard deviation are two statistical measures used to assess the dispersion or variability of data.

-The standard deviation is a measure of dispersion for additive or normalized data (for a Normal distribution), whereas the geometric standard deviation is suited to multiplicative data or for a Log-normal distribution.
+The standard deviation is a measure of dispersion for additive or normalised data (for a Normal distribution), while the geometric standard deviation is suited to multiplicative data or for a Log-normal distribution.

 To be distinguished from indirect emissions.

-GHG emissions that result from the operations and activities of the legal entity / organisation but originate from GHG sources not owned or controlled by it (adapted from the standard NF-ISO 14064-1:2018).
+GHG emissions that result from the operations and activities of the legal entity / organisation but originate from GHG sources not owned by it or not under its control (adapted from the standard NF-ISO 14064-1:2018).

 To be distinguished from direct emissions.

-Direct and indirect GHG emissions within the organisation's value chain.
+Direct and indirect GHG emissions in the organisation's value chain.

 The Bilan Carbone® quantifies and acts on induced emissions.